DecomTeam/giftable-for-woocommerce/readme.txt

 * Set up gift categories and add their conditions
 * Select any of your existing products as giftable, or add new gift products, and assign them to one or more of predefined gift categories
 * Any customer seeing their cart page can select gifts if they meet the conditions set up for any of the enabled gift categories
+* Offer gifts based on cart amounts, number of items, date range, user roles, only for certain products or product categories, etc.
+* Unlimited numbers and combinations of gift categories, conditions, and gifts.

 == Installation ==